Ladies and Gentlemen, for today's episode, we give you: the Battle of the Blackwater

 - The Bad Guy Wins: The Lannister victory ensures Joffrey keeps the Iron Throne.

 - Beauty Is Never Tarnished/Hair Flip: A rare example with a male character.
 When Loras removes his helm, his curly hair looks perfect despite having fought a battle.
+There doesn't appear to be a single scratch or bruise on him.
 A popular animated gif on tumblr◊ pokes fun at this improbable moment.

 - BFG: Soldiers on the lead ship are shown loading a ballista with a wicked-looking bolt.